lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Representation of Byte String Identifiers {#bstr-repr}

-To allow byte string identifiers with minimal overhead on the wire, certain byte strings are defined to have integer representations.
-These byte strings are those for which there is an integer that happens to have this byte string as its CBOR encoding.
+To allow identifiers with minimal overhead on the wire, certain byte strings are defined to have integer representations.

-Note that the integers -24, ..., 23 are all CBOR encoded as one byte, see {{fig-int-one-byte}}.
+The integers with one-byte CBOR encoding are -24, ..., 23, see {{fig-int-one-byte}}.
+This correspondence between integers and byte strings is a natural mapping between the byte strings with CBOR diagnostic notation h'00', h'01', ..., h'37' (except h'18' and h'19') and integers which are CBOR encoded as one byte.

 ~~~~~~~~~~~
 Integer:               -24   -23  ...   -2    -1     0     1  ...
 23